Dry Your Eyes

+An early version of the track featured Chris Martin of Coldplay singing the chorus, but he decided against its release, believing his contribution did not work as well as others.
+The final version was delivered by singer-songwriter Matt Sladen, who was also a member of the band Officers.

+Content

+The song describes the protagonist trying to cope with his girlfriend breaking up with him.
+Dig! wrote that the track finds Skinner “blindsided by an unexpected breakup,” and portrays the moment when “his whole life turned around.”

 Music structure

 "Dry Your Eyes" is composed in the key of A major.
 It is written in common time and moves at a slow tempo of 80 beats per minute.
 The song is carried by a first inversion triad.
 The radio edit of the song, lasting 3:22, omits the bridge and third verse.
 The official video uses this edit.
 However, some radio edits move the interlude after the second chorus to the beginning of the song.

 The melody was taken straight from a royalty-free samples CD released in 1999.
 A plagiarism claim by unknown artist Epic was reported in the press in 2004, but no case was ever made.

 Critical reception

 Leonie Cooper of NME called "those violins, bringing all of the emotions" the best part of the song.
 Tony Naylor of NME called the song, "a hairs-on-the-back-of-your-neck ballad for jilted lovers" and stated, "rarely has Skinner sounded so vulnerable, poignant and, well, normal."
+The Guardian described the track as “a heartfelt exploration of how it feels to be dumped.”
+LouderSound referred to it as “a stirring break-up ballad,” emphasizing its emotional tone.